 Being able to journal and track your moods is an effective form of mindfulness for many people, especially those feeling isolated, which is what makes this type of app so brilliant.
 Here are the best mindfulness apps to download right now.

-- ... or one of the best candles
+- ... or try one of the best weighted blankets (great for relaxation)